sammyne/the-rust-programming-language/chapter10/README.md

         }
     }
     ```
-- Generic type parameters in a struct definition aren't always the same as those you use in that struct's method signatures as [Listing 10-11: A method that uses different generic types than its struct’s definition](./listings/_11/src/main.rs)
+- Generic type parameters in a struct definition aren't always the same as those you use in that struct's method signatures as [Listing 10-11: A method that uses different generic types than its struct's definition](./listings/_11/src/main.rs)

 ### Performance of Code Using Generics
 - No penalty w.r.t that with concrete types